ZeshanRasul/ElevateEngine/README.md

 ## Integration and Use Cases

+Given the initial development phases of Elevate Engine are complete and the engine contains most, if not all, of the core systems a physics engine requires, there are a number of use cases where Elevate could be leveraged and applied:

+- Game development physics engines: I intend to use Elevate in many of my future game projects as the core physics engine.
+The modularity and extensibility of Elevate allows any game developer to easily integrate and tweak Elevate to their particular use case
+- Simulation and training applications: Elevate's accurate physics simulations make it suitable for use in simulation and training applications where realistic physics behaviour is essential
+- Educational tool: Elevate can serve as an educational tool for students and enthusiasts looking to learn about physics engine development and real-time simulations
+- Research and development: Artificial intelligence and neural network researchers have a fantastic opportunity to use Elevate as a core underlying physics system to train intelligent systems to improve accuracy and accelerate performance of real-time physics engines (I have a side passion for AI/ML myself and am keen to carry out research on this area in the medium term)

 ## Build and Run Instructions

 Although the Elevate Engine project is currently in the form of a Visual Studio solution, future work will include migrating to CMake for cross-platform compatibility.